- Are your stores now reopened?

 Following the latest Government guidance, we reopened some of our stores in Northern Ireland on 8 June , in England on 15 June, in Wales on 22 June and in Scotland on 29 June, taking every possible step to make sure that our stores are safe for you, our people and our suppliers.

 We've been working hard behind the scenes to prepare for reopening.
 After reviewing hundreds of our processes, we’re confident that the changes we’ve put in place will keep our stores safe for everyone who uses them.
 For the time being, our stores will be limiting some services.
-Guru appointments, data transfers, O2 Recycle, click and collect and loan phones won’t initially be available in store.
+From 20 July Guru appointments, data transfers, will only be available in our English, Northern Irish and Scottish High Street stores, where social distancing allows.
+Click and collect and loan phones won’t initially be available in some of our stores.
 Take a look at the FAQs below for more information on what we're doing.

 Q. How will people be protected in stores?

 A. We’ll use a virtual queue system to make sure customers aren’t held in unnecessary queues or kept waiting.
 All of our people will be equipped with the appropriate PPE, including gloves and face coverings.
 There’ll be hand sanitiser available for everyone to use, and customers will be encouraged to use it when they enter the store.
 In line with new guidelines, customer face coverings are also mandatory in our stores in England and Scotland.

 Q. Will employees be limited to using only one desktop/computer per person?

 A. Yes - each member of our store teams will be assigned a specific desk or till to use for their shift.